Top 5 Companies to Remove Data From the Internet & Data Brokers

 Here are the 5 data broker types and how they can affect your life:

-- Marketing data brokers collect private information such as your email accounts, political affiliations, search history, websites you visit, past purchases, and online accounts and sell them to marketing companies and businesses.
-They are responsible for spam, robocalls, and all of the targeted ads you see online.
+- Marketing data brokers collect private information such as your email accounts, political affiliations, search history, websites you visit, past purchases, and online accounts and sell them to marketing companies.
+They’re responsible for spam, robocalls, and the targeted ads you see online.

-- Financial information brokers have some of the most sensitive personal data such as your Social Security number, assets, banks you use, and more.
+- Financial data brokers have some of the most sensitive information such as your Social Security number, assets, banks you use, and more.
 Having this type of personal information online puts you at high risk of fraud and identity theft.

 - Recruitment data brokers compile personal profiles that include background information such as employment history, education history, and business contacts.
 Recruiters can use this information to process your applications.